rascol/Raspberry-Pi-PPS-Client/README.md

 ~/rpi $ git clone --depth=1 https://github.com/rascol/Raspberry-Pi-PPS-Client
 ~/rpi $ cd Raspberry-Pi-PPS-Client
 ```
 Now make the PPS-Client installer.
 The `KERNELDIR` argument must point to the folder containing the compiled Linux kernel.
 Type or copy the commands below exactly as shown (using **back quotes** which cause the back quotes and text between to be replaced with the correct kernel version).
+If you are recompiling, first `make clean`.

 ```
 ~/rpi/Raspberry-Pi-PPS-Client $ make KERNELDIR=~/rpi/linux KERNELVERS=`uname -r`
 ```